Click Here To Schedule A Consultation

 Does Botox help hyperhidrosis?

-Botox, a neurotoxin composed of botulinum toxin, has been approved by the FDA for the medical treatment of excessive sweating or hyperhidrosis.
-Botulinum toxin injections are used to disable the sweat glands.
-Botox acts by blocking the release of acetylcholine and shuts down the action of the sweat glands at the site of injection.
-The effects of Botox injections can last from 4 to 6 months, depending on the area being treated.
-Botox injections have been shown to reduce sweating by 82-87%, according to sweathelp.org.
+Botox, a neurotoxin composed of botulinum toxin, has been approved by the FDA for the medical treatment of excessive sweating in the underarms or axillary hyperhidrosis.
+An experienced healthcare provider, such as board-certified dermatologist Dr. Green in NYC, may often rely on their expertise to use Botox injections as a treatment for hyperhidrosis affecting other areas of the body.
+Botulinum toxin injections are used to essentially “turn off the sweat glands.”
+Botox acts by blocking the release of acetylcholine and shutting down the sweat glands’ action at the injection site.
+Acetylcholine is a neurotransmitter that the nervous system sends to the sweat glands as a signal to activate.
+By blocking this signal, Botox effectively reduces the amount of excessive sweating an individual with hyperhidrosis experiences.
+It takes up to two weeks for the effects of Botox injections to kick in, after which they can last from 4 to 6 months, depending on the area being treated.
+According to sweathelp.org, Botox injections have been shown to reduce sweating by 82-87%.

-Myobloc is another form of botulinum toxin which is used to treat cervical dystonia and excessive drooling.
+Myobloc is another form of botulinum toxin that is used to treat cervical dystonia and excessive drooling.
 Myobloc has not yet been clinically approved to treat axillary hyperhidrosis.

 Nerve-blocking medications

-Nerve-blocking medications are oral medications that chemically block the nerve endings in the eccrine system preventing excessive sweating.
-While these medications work well and are effective in the treatment of hyperhidrosis, they are not without side effects.
-These oral medications can cause side effects such as the dry mouth and blurred vision, among other medical issues.
+Nerve-blocking medications are oral medications that chemically block the nerve endings in the eccrine system, preventing excessive sweating.
+While these medications work well and effectively treat hyperhidrosis, they are not without side effects.
+They can cause dry mouth and blurred vision, among other medical issues.

 Aluminum chloride

 When over-the-counter deodorants do not do the trick to eliminate severe sweating and body odor, patients can turn to prescription antiperspirants.
+The most common ingredients in prescription deodorants for hyperhidrosis include aluminum chloride and aluminum chloride hexahydrate.
 Drysol Is a topical antiperspirant that is available as a prescription containing 20 percent aluminum chloride.
-The aluminum chloride is applied at bedtime on clean dry skin.
+The aluminum chloride is applied at bedtime on clean, dry skin.
 This prescription antiperspirant works by intercepting the sweat glands in the eccrine system.
 It is not recommended that Aluminum chloride be used as a long-term solution as it can cause skin and eye irritation in some individuals.
-If you do experience skin irritation from using aluminum chloride you should discontinue use and consult Dr. Green.
+If you experience skin irritation from using aluminum chloride, you should discontinue use and consult Dr. Green.
 In most instances, a prescription for topical hydrocortisone usually clears up the skin irritation in a few days.

 Anticholinergics

 Anticholinergic drugs are often used in the treatment and management of hyperhidrosis.
-They are not all FDA-approved for this condition, and many of these medications are used in an “off-label” capacity.
-The most commonly prescribed Anticholinergics include glycopyrrolate, oxybutynin, benztropine, and propantheline, among others.
+Not all of these medications are FDA-approved for this condition, and many of them are used in an “off-label” capacity.
+The most commonly prescribed Anticholinergics include glycopyrrolate, oxybutynin, benztropine, and propantheline.
 Anticholinergic medications work systemically in the sweat glands to limit overall sweating.
-Oral anticholinergic medications are usually prescribed for patients who experience excessive sweating on parts of the body, such as the face and scalp since topical medications aren’t suitable to treat those areas.
+Oral anticholinergic medications are usually prescribed for patients who experience excessive sweating on parts of the body, such as the face and scalp, since topical medications aren’t suitable for treating those areas.

 Glycopyrronium tosylate

-Glycopyrronium tosylate is a topical anticholinergic treatment, which is FDA-approved, under the brand name Qbrexa.
-Qbrexa can be used in the management of hyperhidrosis in children as young as 9 years old.
+Glycopyrronium tosylate is a topical anticholinergic treatment that is FDA-approved under the brand name Qbrexa.
+Qbrexa can be used to manage hyperhidrosis in children as young as nine years old.
 The cloths come in a pre-moistened, individually wrapped, single-use package, making them readily available for use.
 Qbrexa is convenient due to its packaging, which makes it easy for teens and adults to carry and use while exercising to minimize excessive sweating.
 The pre-moistened clothes can be used to treat the underarms and groin area.

 Iontophoresis for hyperhidrosis